-Figure 1, compares the billed charges, reimbursements, and operating costs for fiscal year 2014 for all ADHS licensed hospitals to illustrate the differences in charges, operating costs, and reimbursements based on the aggregate information from data submitted by hospitals on the UAR.
+Figure 1, compares the billed charges, reimbursements, and operating costs for fiscal year 2015 for all ADHS licensed hospitals to illustrate the differences in charges, operating costs, and reimbursements based on the aggregate information from data submitted by hospitals on the UAR.
 This chart shows that, in aggregate, hospital costs are approximately 25% of billed charges, reflecting the large disparity between charges originally billed for services and the amount ultimately received in payment for those services.
-In addition, hospital costs of providing care consume approximately 99% of reimbursements received.